Nepotism: France

 In October 2009, Jean Sarkozy, the second son of the President of the French Republic, Nicolas Sarkozy, was poised to become the director of the major EPAD authority despite lacking any higher education degree and professional experience.
-In 2008, he was voted regional councillor of Neuilly-sur-Seine, the town of which his father had previously been mayor.
+In 2008, he was voted general councillor of Neuilly-sur-Seine, the town of which his father had previously been mayor.

 In September 2009, rap-producer Pierre Sarkozy, the first son of then-President Nicolas Sarkozy, asked SCPP for a financial contribution of around €10000 towards an €80000 artistic project.
 Because he was not an SCPP member, the request was automatically rejected.
 Pierre Sarkozy then went to the Élysée, which led to an Élysée aide contacting the SCPP, and SCPP president Marc Guez assuring the issue would soon be favorably resolved.
-According to Abeille Music president and SCPP member Yves Riesel, however, this would not happen as SCPP's financial help has been restricted to members only for months.
+According to Abeille Musique president and SCPP member Yves Riesel, however, this would not happen as SCPP's financial help has been restricted to members only for months.